hendersontrent/linear-optim-tute/README.md

 The hospital has been operating at a deficit for the past few years.
 The hospital knows it significantly overspends on staffing costs as it does not know how to determine staffing numbers.

 ### Question
-Can staffing numbers, defined as 'activity units', be optimised to minimise costsm while meeting minimum operational requirements to ensure the hospital still receives its activity-based funding from the government?
+Can staffing numbers, defined as 'activity units', be optimised to minimise costs while meeting minimum operational requirements to ensure the hospital still receives its activity-based funding from the government?